You will need

 Cream the butter, add the dry Icing Kits and enough orange juice to make a soft spreadable icing.

-Use icing to sandwich the three cakes together.
+Use about half of the icing to sandwich the three cakes together.

-Ice only the sides of the cake with more of the icing.
+Ice only the sides of the cake with another quarter of the icing.

 Spread the chocolate and almond granules out on baking paper.

 Pick up the cake with your hands holding it top and bottom.
 Roll the iced sides of the cake in the chocolate almond granules.

 Position the cake on a plate or cake stand.
 Carefully cover the top of the cake with a generous layer of the remaining icing in a wavy pattern.